Tools and Utilities

 smtp-user-enum

-• Tool for making user enumeration for the SMTP protocol
+• A tool for making user enumeration for the SMTP protocol

 Commands